 Our friend, Scott over at Vital Vegas had promised breaking news, that the Big Blue Silo had finally been sold.
-The mothballed, eye sore at the north end of the Las Vegas strip had finally found a new owner.
-And he was correct.
+The mothballed, eyesore at the north end of the Las Vegas strip had finally found a new owner.
+And he was correct as usual.

 Witkoff, a global real estate development and investment firm, together with New Valley LLC, an investment company owned by Vector Group, today announced that they have acquired the significantly undervalued resort hotel located at 2755 Las Vegas Boulevard South in Las Vegas (formerly known as the Fountainbleau), for $600 million.

-News of sale blows my long held belief that the cheapskate that Carl is, that he would buy the big blue silo and turn it to the world’s largest Motel 6!
-Leaving the light on, on top just to piss everyone off.
+News of sale blows my long-held belief that the cheapskate that Carl is, that he would buy the big blue silo and turn it into the world’s largest Motel 6!
+Leaving the light on, up on top just to piss everyone off.

 In the end, he bought it for about $6 million an acre, held it 6 years then sell it for $24 million.
 Yea, that’s a good deal.

 So we are back to the big hole.
-No signs if this was part of the deal or if it’s planned to be refilled or did the ex-jock find some more suckers, I mean investors willing to pony up some money to build something that has less room for a stadium with parking than the Vegas Raiders Stadium has? finish the project?
+No signs if this was part of the deal or if it’s planned to be refilled or did the ex-jock find some more suckers, I mean investors willing to pony up some money to build something that has less room for a stadium with parking than the Vegas Raiders Stadium has.

 Don’t You Love Vegas Deals??